top of page

 Radio Sound Effects

-One of my inspirations as a professional writer and businesswoman is my Great Aunt Ora.
+One of my inspirations as a professional writer and businesswoman is my maternal great aunt, Ora Daigle Nichols-Dorough.
 Here's a fun tidbit of information about an extraordinary woman that shaped radio and the way we watch movies.

 Aunt Ora Daigle Nichols was the first and only woman sound effects engineer.
 In the early 1900's she worked on radio sensations such as War of the worlds and Buck Rogers.